9 Cultural Things to Do in Copenhagen

 One of the iconic buildings in the Copenhagen cityscape is the Round Tower, Rundetårn, from 1642, built by the renowned Danish King Christian IV as an astronomical observatory, and believed to be designed by the Flemish-Danish architect Hans van Steenwinckel the Younger.

-Visit the Danish Parliament at Christiansborg – by some visitors also ‘known’ from the Danish popular TV-series Borgen.
+Visit the Danish Parliament at Christiansborg – by some visitors also ‘known’ from the Danish popular TV series Borgen.
 It is possible to go on a free guided tour here or attend a sitting in the Chamber.

 Although today mainly used for political and governmental purposes, the palace still serves a few purposes related to the Danish monarchy and its functions.
 It is used for gala banquets and public audiences.
 Visiting foreign ambassadors are received here by the Queen, and it is also from the balcony of Christiansborg that the Danish monarchs traditionally are proclaimed.

-In the centuries to come the castle was attacked and demolished several times, and other castles followed on Slotsholmen.
-Copenhagen Castle was built in the 1400s, and from the 15th century it became the residence of the Danish Kings.
+In the centuries to come, the castle was attacked and demolished several times, and other castles followed on Slotsholmen.
+Copenhagen Castle was built in the 1400s, and from the 15th century, it became the residence of the Danish Kings.

 Take a stroll at Kongens Nytorv, the iconic old square in Copenhagen, which in the past – a few centuries ago – was the King’s New Square!

 The Hotel d’Angleterre: Its history dates back to 1755, when a royal servant, Jean Marchal, together with his fiancée established a restaurant here, The Strong Man’s Garden.
-Throughout the years it both changed name, burned down and overcame other difficulties – but the hotel and restaurant still survived at Kongens Nytorv.
-The famous Danish composer H. C. Lumbye gave his debut concert here, and since then the hotel was for many years known as the city’s flourishing concert location.
+Throughout the years, it both changed name, burned down and overcame other difficulties – but the hotel and restaurant still survived at Kongens Nytorv.
+The famous Danish composer H. C. Lumbye gave his debut concert here, and since then, the hotel was for many years known as the city’s flourishing concert location.

-Magasin du Nord: In 1870 a shop opened at Kongens Nytorv in the old Hotel du Nord, which had been home to Hans Christian Andersen from 1838 until 1847.
+Magasin du Nord: In 1870, a shop opened at Kongens Nytorv in the old Hotel du Nord, which had been home to Hans Christian Andersen from 1838 until 1847.
 The shop was named after the hotel as Magasin du Nord in 1879.

-Kongens Nytorv is also surrounded by other impressive buildings such as the French Embassy and baroque Thott Mansion, built for the naval officer Niels Juel in the 1680s.
+Kongens Nytorv is also surrounded by other impressive buildings, such as the French Embassy and baroque Thott Mansion, built for the naval officer Niels Juel in the 1680s.

 Watch the changing of the guard at Amalienborg Palace.

 Amalienborg is the home of the Danish royal family.
 Four identical classical palace façades flank the octagonal courtyard, Amalienborg Slotsplads.
-In the centre of the square you will immediately spot the equestrian statue of Amalienborg’s founder, King Frederik V.
+In the centre of the square, you will immediately spot the equestrian statue of Amalienborg’s founder, King Frederik V.

 The four identical mansions or palaces of Amalienborg, surrounding the central plaza, were initially intended to make up homes for noble people, and they stood ready in 1760.
-The four mansions are: Christian VII’s Palace ( Moltke’s Palace), Christian VIII’s Palace ( Levetzau’s Palace), Frederik VIII’s Palace (Brockdorff’s Palace) and Christian IX’s Palace (Schack’s Palace).
+The four mansions are Christian VII’s Palace ( Moltke’s Palace), Christian VIII’s Palace ( Levetzau’s Palace), Frederik VIII’s Palace (Brockdorff’s Palace) and Christian IX’s Palace (Schack’s Palace).

 A visit to Amalienborg Palace should also include watching the changing of the guard.
 The castle is guarded by the Royal Life Guards, Den Kongelige Livgarde.
-They march from Rosenborg Castle at 11.30 am through the streets of Copenhagen in order to perform the changing of the guard at Amalienborg half an hour later.
+They march from Rosenborg Castle at 11.30 am through the streets of Copenhagen to perform the changing of the guard at Amalienborg half an hour later.

 Behold the Crown Jewels at Rosenborg Castle and have a picnic in the surrounding park, Kongens Have!

-During the productive reign of King Christian IV the Renaissance pleasure palace, Rosenborg, was built.
+During the productive reign of King Christian IV, the Renaissance pleasure palace, Rosenborg, was built.
 It is today considered one of the enterprising king’s main constructions in Copenhagen.
-From 1606 to 1633 he erected the impressive castle in several steps, including laying out a delightful park and kitchen garden.
+From 1606 to 1633, he erected the impressive castle in several steps, including laying out a delightful park and kitchen garden.
 The architectural assistance for the comprehensive project was provided by the architects Bertel Lange and Hans van Steenwinckel.

 Would you like to find inspiration for more days in Copenhagen?
 Then take a look at 10 Popular Top Sights in Copenhagen